ItzNesbroDev/minimal-git-cz/README.md

 Welcome to Minimal Git Commit, your ultimate companion for crafting meaningful and stylish Git commits.
 Say goodbye to bland commit messages and hello to a world of expressive version control.

+## NOTE:

+There is some errors in enquirer types so dont mind that if your building this ts code

 ## Effortless Installation

 Get started in seconds with our hassle-free installation process: